sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 To use Cody's chat, you'll need to have the following:

-- An active Sourcegraph instance (free or paid)
+- An active Sourcegraph account (free or enterprise)
 - A supported editor extension (VS Code, JetBrains, and Neovim) installed

 ## How does chat work?

-Cody uses several methods (including keyword search and graph context) to find files in your codebase that are relevant to your chat questions.
-It then uses context from those files to provide an informed response based on your codebase.
+Cody can use several methods (including keyword search and optional embeddings context) to ask relevant questions.
+For VS Code extension users, Cody also uses context from the files to provide an informed response based on your codebase.
 Cody also tells you which code files it reads to generate its responses.

 Cody can assist you with various use cases by answering questions such as: